ItsMennyo/Flex-AntiCheat/README.md

 ![Support](https://i.imgur.com/2M2UCi1.png)

-If you have found a language mistake, bypass, bug or need help then you can ask/report it [HERE](https://github.com/ItsMennyo/Flex-AntiCheat/issues).
+Helping me with reporting false positives, bugs or bypasses is awesome but understand this.
+This is a config and a config cant fix everything.
+Most of the time when you found a false positive has noting to do with my Flex config.
+So before you report a issue, try it with the default config.
+If you dont have the false positive, bug or bypass with the default config but only with my Flex config then you can reprort it [HERE](https://github.com/ItsMennyo/Flex-AntiCheat/issues).